Yvand/Hugo-EntraCP/content/overview/register-application.md

 ## Permissions required

 EntraCP connects to your tenant to search for users, groups, and to get the group membership of the users.
-For that, it needs the permissions `GroupMember.Read.All` and `User.Read.All`, of type application (not delegated).
+To achieve this, it needs an app registration in your tenant with the application (not delegated) permissions `GroupMember.Read.All` and `User.Read.All`.

 ## Create the app registration